Well hello there!

 - You can sprinkle testimonials throughout your landing page as you see fit.
 This can help the visitor feel confident that you are an expert while they are scrolling.

-- You can sprinkle call to actions throughout your landing page AFTER you introduce your offer.
+- You can sprinkle calls to action throughout your landing page AFTER you introduce your offer.
 We only mention it in Section 9 and 13, but you can have a call to action bar after every section once you’ve introduced your program.
 Don’t go overboard, of course, use your discretion.

 - You can use video and screenshots instead of testimonials.
 Use whatever you have!
 Don’t feel like it has to be a quote.